Lumbee: Communities

-Lumbee communities were linked together by their extensive kinship ties, church affiliations, their sense of themselves as Indians, and their control of their educational system, all of which served as a mechanism for defining tribal membership and maintaining tribal boundaries.
-Communities are basically self-governing.
+According to Lumbeetribe.com, "Lumbee communities were linked together by their extensive kinship ties, church affiliations, their sense of themselves as Indians, and their control of their educational system," and "Communities are basically self-governing.
 One form of self-governance in the early 20th century was exhibited by a fraternal organization known as the Red Men's Lodge.
 By 1914, lodges existed in Prospect, Magnolia, Pembroke, Saddletree, Oxendine, and Union Chapel.
-Lodge members maintained social order, carried out ceremonies, marched in parades, and conducted funerals.
-The 1987 Lumbee Petition states that, "[w]ith so many prominent leaders it is easy to understand how the lodges could maintain order and, at the same time, protect the tribal members from organized violence from whites in the area".
+Lodge members maintained social order, carried out ceremonies, marched in parades, and conducted funerals."

 Lumbee patchwork

-In the late 19th century, Maggie Lowry Locklear (Lumbee), daughter of Henry Berry Lowry, created a unique patchwork quilt inspired by the longleaf pine.
+In the late 19th century, Maggie Lowry Locklear, daughter of Henry Berry Lowry, created a patchwork quilt inspired by the longleaf pine, which "strongly resembled" the African-American created "Pine Burr" Quilts of Gee's Bend, with a slight modification.
 Her quilt is in the collection of the Museum of the Southeast American Indian at the University of North Carolina at Pembroke.

-In 1993, Hayes Alan Locklear (Lumbee) designed a dress, which was sewn by Kat Littleturtle (Lumbee) for Miss Lumbee Natascha Wagoner, who was chosen as the 8th Miss Indian USA.
+In 1993, Hayes Alan Locklear designed a dress, which was sewn by Kat Littleturtle for Miss Lumbee Natascha Wagoner, who was chosen as the 8th Miss Indian USA.
 The dress featured a pinecone patchwork pattern inspired by Maggie Lowry Locklear's quilt.
 Since then, Lumbee women have adopted this pinecone patchwork dress style as the signature Lumbee dress.